hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 <img src="../img/chip_workflow_june2017_step1_align.png" width="400">
 </p>

 In theory, this sounds like a very simple case of string matching.
 We take the sequence read and figure out where it originated from in the reference genome.
 However, in practice, this is actually quite difficult!
-This is because the reference genome we are searching is large and complex.
+This is because the reference genome we are searching is large and complex (e.g. the human genome is ~3,200,000,000bp).
 By contrast, the reads we are searching for are much smaller (50-150bp), and there are on the on the range of millions of them for a given sample.
 Additionally, we have to consider non-exact matching of the read to the reference due to sequencing errors, and also non-unique alignment due to the nature of short reads.

 <p align="center">
 <img src="../img/alignment_theory.png" width="700">
 </p>

 There are many different tools that have been developed for alignment of next-generation sequencing data, and some that are more suitable to different technologies.
-A popular tool commonly used with ChIP-seq data, and one that we will be using in this workshop is Bowtie2.
+A popular tool commonly used with ChIP-seq data, and the one that we will be using in this workshop is Bowtie2.

 ## Bowtie2

-[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) is a fast and accurate alignment tool.

-* It supports gapped, local and paired-end alignment modes, and it works best for reads that are at least 50 bp (shorter read lengths should use Bowtie1)
+[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) is a fast and accurate alignment tool that supports gapped, local and paired-end alignment modes and works best for reads that are **at least 50 bp** (shorter read lengths should use Bowtie1).

-* Bowtie2 performs a global end-to-end read alignment, which is best for quality-trimmed reads
-* It also offers a local alignment mode, which will perform soft-clipping for the removal of poor quality bases or adapters from untrimmed reads. _We will use this option since we did not trim our reads._
+By default, Bowtie2 will perform a global *end-to-end read alignment*, which is best for quality-trimmed reads.
+However, it also has a _local alignment mode_, which will perform _soft-clipping_ for the removal of poor quality bases or adapters from untrimmed reads. _We will use this option since we did not trim our reads._

 > #### How do other aligners compare?
 > We use Bowtie2 to align our reads in this workshop, but there are a number of other options.
 For **[bwa](http://bio-bwa.sourceforge.net/)**, the mapping rates are higher, with an equally similar increase in the number of duplicate mappings.
 Consequently, there is a significantly higher number of mapped reads and a much larger number of peaks being called (30% increase compared to Bowtie2).
 When we compare the peak calls generated from different aligners, the **bwa** peak calls are a superset of those called from the Bowtie2 aligments.
 It is yet to be determined whether or not these additional peaks are true positives.

 ### Soft-clipping

-**Describe soft-clipping here briefly** (bullet points below have been taken from teh slide deck)

-* Portions of the read that do not match well to the reference genome on either side of the reads are ignored for the alignment
-* The procedure can carry a small penalty for each soft-clipped base, but amounts to a significantly smaller penalty than mismatching bases
-* Soft-clipped bases are retained in the sequence and simply marked.
-Trimming methods hard-clip, which deletes the unwanted sequence.
+Soft-clipping allows for more accurate alignment by ignoring portions at the ends of the reads that do match well to the reference genome.
+The procedure can carry a small penalty for each soft-clipped base, but amounts to a significantly smaller penalty than mismatching bases.
+Soft-clipped bases are retained in the sequence and simply marked.
+In contrast to trimming, which deletes the unwanted sequence (hard-clipping), soft-clipping retains the soft-clipped base in the sequence and simply marks it.

 <p align="center">